Are you experiencing excessive daytime sleepiness? Does your partner snore loudly every night?

-Sleep apnea and sleep-disordered breathing are growing health concerns that can have a detrimental impact on your overall health and quality of life.
-Treating sleep apnea will improve sleep, reduce associated health risks and give you back lost energy and focus in your daily routine.
+Obstructive Sleep Apnea (OSA) and sleep-disordered breathing are growing health concerns that can have a detrimental impact on your overall health and quality of life.
+Treating sleep apnea will improve sleep, reduce associated health risks, and give you back lost energy and focus in your daily routine.
+Finding the right solution for your sleep apnea can be as simple as visiting the dentist.

-Dr. Dechter and Dr. Moy work with patients who have been diagnosed with sleep apnea or sleep-disordered breathing to address mild to moderate symptoms with oral appliance therapy.
-Although the CPAP is considered the “gold standard” of treatment and recommended for more severe cases, oral appliance therapy has proven to be highly effective in patients with milder symptoms or who are intolerant of the CPAP.
+Dr. Dechter and Dr. Moy work with patients who have been diagnosed with sleep apnea or sleep-disordered breathing.
+Dechter & Moy Dentistry in Silver Spring MD addresses mild to moderate symptoms of Obstructive sleep apnea with oral appliance therapy.
+The CPAP machine is considered the “gold standard” of Obstructive Sleep Apnea treatment, and recommended for more severe cases.
+Fortunately, oral appliance therapy has been proven to be highly effective in patients with milder symptoms or who are intolerant of the CPAP system.

 Do I Have Sleep Apnea?

 Sleep apnea can affect anyone, even young children.
-However, there are certain risk factors that everyone should be aware of and discuss with your dentist.
-We screen for the common oral signs of sleep apnea during your routine visits and can coordinate further testing with your physician if needed.
+However, there are certain risk factors that everyone should be aware of, and discuss with your dentist.
+We screen for the common oral signs of sleep apnea during your routine visits, and can coordinate further testing with your physician if needed.
+Dr. Dechter and Dr. Moy have successfully treated many patients with this disorder.
+Some even report almost instant results after a few trials.

 Common risk factors include: